 Biochemistry is a gateway course and is essential for medicine and biomedical research.
 This course is the second of a two-course sequence required for biology majors.
-It aims to provide students with a working nowledge of macromolecules and fundamental metabolic pathways.
-Overall, the course is devoted to mastering: The metabolism of amino acids, and nucleotides: Course Description The inclusion of animo acids, and nucleotides, The structures of nucleic acids: and Learning A) The structure function and metabolism of linids and its and Learning 4) The structure, function and metabolism of lipids and its Outcomes integration to biochemical pathways Structural and functional organization of biological membranes; dynamic remodeling of membrane, transport across cell membrane; 6) Energy charge system of the cell and integration of metabolism The threshold concepts in this course include (but are not limited to): biological systems follow the laws of chemistry and physics; how energy, specifically sunlight, is used for chemical synthesis; how inorganic carbon the pat and the transpo structu physiol microb , nitrogen, and sulfur are incorporated into organic compounds; hways for synthesis of amino acids, nucleotides, and fatty acids, e subsequent synthesis of proteins, nucleic acids, and membranes; ort across cell membranes; and the principles for macromolecular re.
-When appropriate, these concepts are related to human ogy and diseases as well as environmental and industrial iology.
-Upon c 1.
-2. 3.
-4. 5. ompleting this course, students will be able to: Know and identify the structures of the major metabolites involved in photosynthesis, carbon fixation, the nitrogen cycle, ammonia assimilation, amino acid synthesis, the urea cycle, purine and pyrimidine synthesis, breakdown and synthesis of fatty acids, lipid signaling, eicosanoids, prostaglandins, terpenoids, cholesterol and steroid hormones.
+It aims to provide students with a working Course Description knowledge of macromolecules and fundamental metabolic pathways. and Learning Outcomes Overall, the course is devoted to mastering: Photosynthesis and carbon fixation; The metabolism of amino acids, and nucleotides; The structures of nucleic acids;

+4) The structure, function and metabolism of lipids and its integration to biochemical pathways 5) Structural and functional organization of biological membranes; dynamic remodeling of membrane, transport across cell membrane; 6) Energy charge system of the cell and integration of metabolism The threshold concepts in this course include (but are not limited to): biological systems follow the laws of chemistry and physics; how energy, specifically sunlight, is used for chemical synthesis; how inorganic carbon, nitrogen, and sulfur are incorporated into organic compounds; the pathways for synthesis of amino acids, nucleotides, and fatty acids, and the subsequent synthesis of proteins, nucleic acids, and membranes; transport across cell membranes; and the principles for macromolecular structure.
+When appropriate, these concepts are related to human physiology and diseases as well as environmental and industrial microbiology.
+Upon completing this course, students will be able to: Know and identify the structures of the major metabolites involved in photosynthesis, carbon fixation, the nitrogen cycle, ammonia assimilation, amino acid synthesis, the urea cycle, purine and pyrimidine synthesis, breakdown and synthesis of fatty acids, lipid signaling, eicosanoids, prostaglandins, terpenoids, cholesterol and steroid hormones.
 Describe the major metabolic pathways involving the above compounds and recognize how they are regulated.
 Explain dynamic processes involving membrane structure and function, membrane permeability, membrane proteins, ion channels, and transport across membrane.
 Recognize the structural features of proteins, nucleic acids, and membranes and relate these features to their functions, e.g., catalysis and information storage (i.e., heredity).
 Understand homeostatic responses in terms of integration of metabolism, endocrine regulation of energy metabolism and factors influencing metabolism.